Object data

 D. van Bleyswijck, Beschryvinge der stadt Delft, II, Delft 1667, p.
 859; A. Houbraken, De groote schouburgh der Nederlantsche konstschilders en schilderessen, I, Amsterdam 1718, pp. 235-36; F.D.O.
 Obreen, Archief voor Nederlandsche kunstgeschiedenis: Verzameling van meerendeels onuitgegeven berichten en mededeelingen betreffende Nederlandsche schilders, plaatsnijders, beeldhouwers, bouwmeesters, juweliers, goud- en zilverdrijvers [enz.], I, Rotterdam 1877-78, pp. 5, 20; ibid., III, 1880-81, pp. 200-01; ibid., V, 1882-83, pp. 168-69; ibid., VI, 1884-87, p.
 12; A. Bredius, ‘Drie Delftsche schilders: Evert van Aelst, Pieter Jansz van Asch, en Adam Pick’, Oud Holland 6 (1888), pp. 289-98, esp. pp. 294-96; A. von Wurzbach, Niederländisches Künstler-Lexikon, I, Leipzig/Vienna 1906, p.
 30; Moes in U. Thieme and F. Becker (eds.), Allgemeines Lexikon der bildenden Künstler von der Antike bis zur Gegenwart, II, Leipzig 1908, p.
 175; J.M.
 Montias, ‘Painters in Delft, 1613-1680’, Simiolus 10 (1978-79), pp. 84-114, esp. p.
 108; J.M.
 Montias, Artists and Artisans in Delft: A Socio-Economic Study of the Seventeenth Century, Princeton 1982, pp. 80-81, 125, 178, 189, 212-13, 230, 339; Thiele in Saur Allgemeines Künstlerlexikon: Die Bildenden Künstler aller Zeiten und Völker, V, Munich/Leipzig 1992, p.
 381; G.J.M.
 Weber, ‘Johannes Vermeer, Pieter Jansz. van Asch und das Problem der Abbildungstreue’, Oud Holland 108 (1994), pp. 98-106; W. Liedtke, ‘Painting in Delft from about 1600 to 1650’, in W. Liedtke et al., Vermeer and the Delft School, exh. cat.
 New York (The Metropolitan Museum of Art)/London (The National Gallery) 2001, pp. 43-97, esp. pp. 83, 85-86

 There could be no greater contrast than that between this landscape and the other, earlier one by Pieter van Asch in the Rijksmuseum.5 The flat river setting has made way for a hilly, wooded scene with a waterfall.
 The thin layers of paint and monochrome palette have been replaced by a more loaded brush and contrasting colours.
-We look down from a high vantage point on an area with a meandering river that lights up in the background.
+We look down from a high vantage point on a meandering river that lights up in the background.
 The tall tree on the right enhances the sense of depth.
 The figures, which are mainly in the foreground, are larger than in the earlier River Landscape and clearly show that this was not one of Van Asch’s strong suits.

 The structure of the composition, with tall trees in the foreground and a more varied use of colour, betrays the influence of landscape painters who became fashionable around 1650, among them the Italianates Jan Both and Jan Hackaert.
 In addition, the upright format was increasingly employed for landscapes from the mid-1600s on, and for these reasons the work can be dated in the third quarter of the century, making it one of the artist’s later pictures.